sinai-dev/BepInExConfigManager/README.md

 ## How to use

+* Put the `plugins/BepInExConfigManager.{VERSION}.dll` file in your `BepInEx/plugins/` folder.
-* Put the DLL in your `BepInEx\plugins\` folder.
+* Put the `patchers/BepInExConfigManager.{VERSION}.Patcher.dll` file in your `BepInEx/patchers/` folder.
 * Start the game and press `F5` to open the Menu.
-* You can change the keybinding under the `BepInExConfigManager` category in the Menu, or by editing the file `BepInEx\config\com.sinai.BepInExConfigManager.cfg`.
+* You can change the keybinding under the `BepInExConfigManager` category in the Menu, or by editing the file `BepInEx/config/com.sinai.BepInExConfigManager.cfg`.

 [![](img/preview.png)](https://raw.githubusercontent.com/sinai-dev/BepInExConfigManager/master/img/preview.png)